[API] Accept container mounts that specify both uuid and portable_data_hash

 If a container request's PDH and UUID don't match, we use the PDH anyway.
 This might be the only actual change here: previously this caused an error, which meant an update race would cause failures for a client that looks up the UUIDs by itself (e.g., to ensure all containers in a workflow use the same PDH for a given UUID) but still wants to preserve the UUIDs as provenance information.

-#10 Updated by Lucas Di Pentima about 1 year ago
+#10 Updated by Lucas Di Pentima almost 3 years ago

 Updates at 467250f94